 I started my career (in 1995) working at a Fortune 500 company managing the state income tax function (provision, planning, compliance, and controversy) for a large consolidated group of companies operating in almost every state.
 I then gained federal tax experience working at another Fortune 500 company and regional accounting firms.
 I eventually became the accounting methods and inventory technical leader in the national tax office of a national accounting firm.

 After gaining in-depth experience on the federal tax side, I ventured back into the state tax area by creating and leading an internal state and local tax group at a national real estate developer/construction contractor.
 I also served as a state and local tax office leader at a large regional firm in Minnesota and Big 4 accounting firm in Virginia.
-Prior to starting LEVERAGE SALT, LLC, I served as a state and local tax practice leader in Washington D.C. for a large regional firm with offices in the Midwest and East Coast.
+Prior to starting LEVERAGE SALT, LLC in 2013, I served as a state and local tax practice leader in Washington D.C. for a large regional firm with offices in the Midwest and East Coast.
+I now serve as the Sales Tax Practice leader in the state and local tax practice at LBMC, PC in Nashville, TN.

 I hold a Masters of Science in Taxation from the Washington School of Law and a Bachelors of Science in Accounting from Millikin University.
 I am also an enrolled agent and a graduate fellow of the National Tax Practice Institute.